felixnie/Alphanumeric-Keypad/README.md

 **Alphanumeric Keys:**

-For entering a number 0~9, tap the corresponding key twice.
+For entering a number 0 - 9, tap the corresponding key twice.

 > Example:
 > '2' + '2' → 2

-For entering a letter in lower case, tap the corresponding number, and tap A~D to select the letter.
-After selecting a number, function keys A~D becomes 1~4 for you to choose from the letters.
+For entering a letter in lower case, tap the corresponding number, and tap A - D to select the letter.
+After selecting a number, function keys A - D becomes 1 - 4 for you to choose from the letters.
 The mapping follows the standard 12 key telephone keypad.

 ![telephone](telephone.png)